How long will your money need to last?

 With drawdown your beneficiaries will inherit what’s left of the fund on your death.
 It can be taken as an ongoing income, a lump sum or even kept as a pension.
 If you die before age 75, it can be paid to your beneficiaries tax-free.
 However if you die age 75 or older, all payments will be subject to income tax at their marginal rate.

-Nominating a beneficiary
+Nominating a beneficiary for your drawdown plan

 You can choose anyone you wish (called a nominee) by completing a nomination or expression of wish.